 - a copy of your diploma showing the highest academic degree you have earned; and

-- proof of adequate health insurance coverage or intention to purchase insurance through UW Oshkosh.
+- proof of intention to purchase insurance through UW Oshkosh.

 You may also need to submit additional documentation as follows.